-DISEASE/ILLNESS MINIMAL EXCLUSION PERIOD Comments Diarrhoea and/or 48 hours from the last episode Vomiting of diarrhoea or vomiting E. coli O157 VTEC Should be excluded for 48 hours Further exclusion is required for Typhoid (and from the last episode of children aged five years or younger and paratyphoid) diarrhoea.
-Further exclusion those who have difficulty adhering to (enteric fever) maybe required for some hygiene practices.
-Children in these Shigella children until they are no longer categories should be excluded until (dysentery) excreting there is evidence of microbiological clearance.
+DISEASE/ILLNESS MINIMAL EXCLUSION PERIOD Comments Diarrhoea and/or Vomiting 48 hours from the last episode of diarrhoea or vomiting E. coli O157 VTEC Typhoid (and paratyphoid) (enteric fever) Shigella (dysentery) Should be excluded for 48 hours from the last episode of diarrhoea.
+Further exclusion maybe required for some children until they are no longer excreting Further exclusion is required for children aged five years or younger and those who have difficulty adhering to hygiene practices.
+Children in these categories should be excluded until there is evidence of microbiological clearance.
 This guidance may also apply to some contacts who may also require microbiological clearance.
 The school will contact the local PHE centre for advice.
 Cryptosporidiosis Exclude for 48 hours from the last episode of diarrhoea Exclusion from swimming is advisable for two weeks after the diarrhoea has settled.